Making Words Come Alive

 The Off-Loop boom matured with its largely baby-boomer audience.
 Surveys suggest that theater is a Chicago phenomenon; only about ten percent of audience are tourists, the rest from city and—amazing, considered the fear with which going out in the city center was regarded as recently as the early 1980s.

 The new Chicago theater offers quality as well as quantity; Chicago was, as of 2001, the only city in the us with three theaters awarded the coveted Tony Award for best regional theater in the U.S.—Steppenwolf, Goodman, and Victory Gardens.
-The Steppenwolf Theatre Company first performed in a church basement in Highland park, in 1974 after that a larger basement, then a succession of ever-larger theaters until 1991, when Steppenwolf moved into a new custom-made 500-seat home at 1650 N. Halsted.
+The Steppenwolf Theatre Company first performed in a church basement in Highland park, in 1974 after that a larger basement, then a succession of ever-larger theaters until 1991, when Steppenwolf moved into a new custom-made 500-seat home on North Halsted Street.

 Reading the early reviews of Steppenwolf is like reading about Sickinger or Brown’s Little Theater before that.
 The by-now trademark Chicago style—untutored intense, physical—inspired critics to coin the term “rock ‘n’ roll theater.”